Signals from Songbirds & Abstract Soundscapes

 "I have told more than one person about the stud song sparrow with 10 songs and the loser with 6.
 AND that the ladies love a local man.
 Everyone is fascinated." - Jennifer Jolly Clair

-Drawing Inspiration from the Art of Joan Miro
+Drawing Inspiration from Joan Miro

 Marielena Martinez, MFA, tied the evening together with an exploration of the Spanish artist Joan Miro and his avant-garde abstract art.
 Miro took inspiration from other great artists before him, such as Picasso, Van Gogh, and Cezanne.
-Yet his art was influenced by his homeland, Catalonia, and the political tension behind the Spanish Civil War.
+Yet his art was influenced by his homeland, in the northeast of Spain, Catalonia, and the political tension behind the Spanish Civil War.
 He was also a sculptor which may have influenced his use of shapes.
 As his art evolved he contributed to and inspired some of the great art movements of the 1900’s including surrealism, fauvism, and cubism.
 Miro’s late surrealist methods, for which he is most well known, were highly influenced by dream imagery and psychic automatism, allowing the unconscious mind to dictate the artwork.

 "I try to apply colors like words that shape poems, like notes that shape music.” - Joan Miro